ubugeeei/chibivue/book/online-book/src/50-basic-template-compiler/050-v-for.md

   newline: boolean
 }

-// v-for の場合、 return は決まっているので、それ用のASTとして表現します。
-export interface ForIteratorExpression extends FunctionExpression {
+// In the case of v-for, the return is fixed, so it is represented as an AST for that purpose. export interface ForIteratorExpression extends FunctionExpression {
   returns: VNodeCall
 }